Akhiilesh/notion-almost-clone/README.md

-#Notion Almost Clone
+### Notion Almost Clone

 Notion app have a quiet beautiful ui and ux , with keeping in mind the ease of use.
-I have used notion in the past and even used now , I always wanted to create something like that but didn't know what it would take to build such an app.
+I have used notion in the past and even use now , I always wanted to create something like that but didn't know what it would take to build such an app.
 Then after while in my coding jouney , i found out i can make it with react.
 Since javascript was my favorite languages (**no offense) , It would be fun to actually make it as a side project, so here am I.